xHascox/Bakery/readme.md

 ## Manual Testing

-Run ./bakery.o and you are guided through by the program interface.
+Run "make run" and you are guided through the program by a commandline interface.

 ## Automated Testing